josemcr008/proyecto_rol/README.md

-.
-Its consist in a program that allows you to play Lord of the Rings (the rol game) in an easier way.
+- It consists of a program that allows you to play Lord of the Rings (the role-playing game) in a simpler way.